Duality between S^2 P^4 and the Double Quintic Symmetroid: The double symmetroid and Calabi-Yau variety

-It remains to show the simple-connectedness of $Y$.
-This will imply $\Pic Y\simeq \mZ$ since we have already shown $\rho(Y)=h^2(T_Y)=1$.
+It remains to show the simply connectedness of $Y$.
+This will imply $\Pic Y\simeq\mZ$ since we have already shown $\rho(Y)=h^{2}(T_{Y})=1$.
 Let $W$ be a general $4$-dimensional complete intersection of $\hcoY$ by members of $|M_{\hcoY}|$ containing $Y$.
-Then $W$ is a Fano $4$-fold, and moreover, since $\hcoY$ is smooth outside $G_{\hcoY}$ by Proposition \ref{cla:ZY} and the codimension of $G_{\hcoY}$ in $\hcoY$ is $5$, $W$ is smooth.
-Therefore it is a well-known fact that $W$ is simply connected and then so is $Y$ by the Lefschetz theorem since $Y$ is an ample divisor on $Z$. \end{proof}
+Then $W$ is a Fano $4$-fold, and moreover smooth, since $\hcoY$ is smooth outside $G_{\hcoY}$ by Proposition \ref{cla:ZY} and the codimension of $G_{\hcoY}$ in $\hcoY$ is $5$.
+Hence we know that $W$ is simply connected.
+The simply connectedness of $Y$ follows from the Lefschetz theorem since $Y$ is an ample divisor on $W$. \end{proof}